craigbaird/weekend_challenge_3/README.md

 # To-Do List
-An weekend assignment creating a do do list which lets a user create tasks, mark tasks as complete, and delete tasks.
+An weekend assignment creating a do do list which lets a user create tasks, mark tasks as complete, and delete tasks

 ## Getting Started